dmbarbour/glas/docs/GlasCLI.md

 ### Environment Variables

-In addition to command-line arguments, a console application usually has access to environment variables where variables and values are both strings.
-An API can provide relatively lightweight access to these variables, e.g. `env:get:"GLAS_PATH"`.
-And `env:list` provides a list of defined variables.
+In addition to command-line arguments, a console application typically has access to a set of 'environment variables'.
+The effects API can provide relatively lightweight read-only access to these variables:

-* **env:get:Variable** - response is a value for the variable, or failure if the variable is unrecognized or undefined.
+* **env:get:Variable** - response is a value for variable, or failure if the variable is unrecognized or undefined.
+Variables are usually strings, e.g. `env:get:"GLAS_PATH"`.
-* **env:list** - response is a list of defined Variables
+* **env:list** - response is the list of defined Variables
-* **env:path-sep** - response is a string representing the path separator for environment path variables, such as ":" for Linux or ";" for Windows.

-Currently this is a read-only API.
-I don't want complication of correctly handling runtime mutation of GLAS_PATH.
-The primary use of environment variables is to support ad-hoc configuration, such as access to GLAS_PATH, or to HOME where more configs might be kept.
+Currently this is a read-only API because I don't want the complication of correctly handling runtime mutation of GLAS_PATH.

 ### Standard Input and Output